portittech/pay-with-toonie-doc/README.md

 This will return an Access Token that will have to be added to the Payment Session Creation request headers and a refresh token that will be used on Access Token expiry to obtain a new valid one.

-### Username and Password Flow
+### 1.b Username and Password Flow

-> **Security Notice**: This method grants full access to the merchant account.
+> [!ERROR]This method grants full access to the merchant account.
 It should only be used in trusted, secure environments.
-When possible, prefer the OIDC Consent Flow.
+> Whenever possible, prefer the OIDC Consent Flow.

 ```mermaid